 Another Laurinburg native recalls the event, in which the storm hit close to home.

-“Everyone in my household lost cars in the yard.” said Tia White, resident of Old Lumberton Road in Laurinburg.
+“Everyone in my household lost cars in the yard,” said Tia White, resident of Old Lumberton Road in Laurinburg.
 “I have never experienced anything like it.”

 White also said her road collapsed as a result of the storm.
 Fortunately, her home and family members did not sustain many damages.